getzep/docs.getzep.com/docs/deployment/quickstart.md

 This will start a Zep server on port `8000`, and a Postgres database on port `5432`.

+!!!
+Warning "Configure Server Authentication"

+    If you are deploying Zep to a production environemnt or where Zep APIs are exposed to the public internet, please ensure that you secure your Zep server by [configuring authentication](/deployment/auth).
+    Failing to do so will leave your server open to the public.

 4\.
 Access Zep via the Python or Javascript SDKs:

 Install the **[Python](https://github.com/getzep/zep-python)** or **[Javascript](https://github.com/getzep/zep-js)** SDKs.